-- A visible icon indicates that the Diagnostic Tool is being powered through the vehicle's DLC connector. - The upper left hand corner of the display shows the DTC and number of the code currently being displayed and the total number of codes retrieved. - The Diagnostic Trouble Code (DTC) definition is shown in the lower section of the LCD display.
+- A visible sicon indicates that the Diagnostic Tool is being powered through the vehicle's DLC connector. - The upper right hand corner of the display shows the number of the code currently being displayed, the total number of codes retrieved. - The Diagnostic Trouble Code (DTC) and related code definition are shown in the lower section of the LCD display.